wprender/cloudbreak-docs/docs/aws.md

 ## Setting up AWS credentials

 Cloudbreak works by connecting your AWS account through so called Credentials, and then uses these credentials to create resources on your behalf.
-The credentials can be configured with the following command for example:
+Credentials can be configured with the following command for example:
 ```
 credential create --AWS --name my-aws-credential --description "sample description" --roleArn
 arn:aws:iam::***********:role/userrole --sshKeyString "ssh-rsa AAAAB****etc"